-Visit the Maremma Park
+Visit the Regional Park of the Maremma

 Once sunny weather arrives, we have an irresistible need to be outdoors to soak in some sun, cooling breezes and surround yourself with nature.
 Once of the places dear to my heart that we keep returning to is what Tuscans simply call "la Maremma".
 A wide and large section of southwestern Tuscany that stretches over miles of Tuscan coastline and far inland to almost reach Siena and the Monte Amiata which offers many types of landscapes and opportunities for exploration.
 Both sea and nature are the ingredients to rest and soothe your soul and body.